fstarred/arcade-hacks/ffight/README.md

 1. Check if the boss is on it's dedicated area (i.e. Damnd's area is Slum, Sodom has the Subway)
 2. If not, load the palette from his specific address.
 For example, Damnd's palette is at 0XC0000 + (0x1F * 0x20) = 0XC03E0.
 Otherwise, do nothing and let us the default palette I'd 0x1F.
-3. Use the byte value dedicated for the initial pose, which is actually unused for  boss character, as the palette ID to use in place of 0x1F.
-The palette loaded at point 2 will be so stored at location 0x914000 + (paletteID * 0x20)
+3. We use the byte value dedicated for the initial pose, which is actually unused for  boss character, as the palette ID to use in place of 0x1F.
+The palette loaded at point 2 will be so stored at location 0x914000 + (paletteID * 0x20); we have obviously to take care of not choosing a palette used by other OBJs in the stage, otherwise we'll screw up everything :)
-4. Hack all the palette dedicated routines in order to change the original value 0x1F with our choose.
-We have obviously to take care of not choosing a palette used by other OBJs in the stage, otherwise we'll screw up everything :)
+4. Hack the OBJ palette ID extraction routines in order to change the original value 0x1F with ours.

 Here is the hack snippet code for Sodom: